ddrohan/mobile-app-dev-labs/session06/lab/md/step09.md

 # Google+ Integration - Searching a Coffee

-At this Stage your CoffeeMate App should be able to View/Add/Delete & Update coffees, and view your favourite coffees (like before).
+At this Stage your CoffeeMate App should be able to View/Add/Delete & Update coffees, and view your favourite coffees (like before), all on the server.

-Becuase we introduced a **SwipeRefreshLayout**, we need to make some modifications to our 'Search' option
+Now, because we introduced a **SwipeRefreshLayout**, we need to make some modifications to our 'Search' option